Showing posts with label mithun. Show all posts

 On this particular day, everything went on like clock work.
 It began with the pigs in the two Medo households followed by the massive millet beer brews.
 The smoked squirrels on the sides of the Phrynium leaves are supposedly put to bring balance to the brewing filter.
 And then I went to Kangong Duggong's home, where a huge Mithun was due for sacrifice.
 This one needed tugging by at least 20 folks and the Mithun actually broke two of the bamboo steps made for strangling it.

 Then, there was an unexpected sad news.
 Bamut Medo, my field assistant's mother had passed on.
 This was particularly melancholic since I had sat beside her in the morning and someone had checked her pulse, she was alive when I was there.
 Now, an hour later shes gone.
 And gone with her are the experiences she has had in this landscape over a century, yes she was over a century old.
-She had been to Tibet thrice in her younger days, when salt was still bartered with the Tibetans in exchange for rice, rice beer, rice wine beads and cane artefacts from the Bomdo village.
-This is no mundane experience since the Tibet border is at least ten hills away, some of them snow-peaked.
+She had been to Tibet a few times in her younger days, when salt was still bartered with the Tibetans in exchange for rice, rice beer, rice wine beads and cane artefacts from the Bomdo village.
+This is no mundane experience since the Tibet border is at least ten mountains away, some of them snow-peaked.
 She used to bask in the sun every morning in Bamut's house and on my way and back from field she'd tell me she can't see me but can clearly hear me.
 With the broken Adi that I know I used to ask her if she had eaten, and she kept telling me it doesn't matter since she will be gone someday soon.

 Half hour later I sat for a while with her body, while a tear unchecked made its way down my cheek, I saw her daughters and sons gathered for their final goodbyes.
 An old man was talking to her like she was alive, maybe she did hear him still.
 Couple hours later, some meat trickled to the place I stay in too and the day ended with some major notes and one major minor note.